gieoon/outbound-emails-generator/README.md

 ## 1. Modify the places query to get a list of companies.
 $ python google_places.py

-## 1. Generate the emails, each is stored under /generated_emails
+## 1. Generates the emails, each is stored under /generated_emails

 $ python main.py

 ## Send the emails after approving each.